node-red-contrib-themes/theme-collection/DEVELOPMENT.md

 Good practices:

-- Don't use opacity, especially on background and border colors.
-It causes issues in Node-RED and also with third-party nodes.
+- Don't use transparency on the main background and border colors.
+It doesn't work well with the Node-RED UI; third-party nodes may also be affected.
 - Don't make changes to the following areas:
   - Fonts
     - `$primary-font`